formsintegrations/integrations-of-klaviyo-with-elementor-form/readme.txt

 === Integrations of Klaviyo with Elementor form ===
 Contributors: formsintegrations
-Tags: Klaviyo with Elementor,  Elementor with Klaviyo, Klaviyo and Elementor, Elementor and Klaviyo, Klaviyo Integration, Elementor Integration, Klaviyo, Integration
-Requires at least: 5.1
+Tags: Klaviyo with Elementor, Elementor and Klaviyo, Klaviyo Integration, Elementor Integration, Integration Requires at least: 5.1
 Tested up to: 6.6
 Requires PHP: 7.4